Magnon-magnon coupling in synthetic ferrimagnets: Spin dynamics

 We have so far shown the reliability of our macrospin model in reproducing the experimental results of magnetic resonance spectra in coupled moments via the interlayer exchange interaction.
 Here we present our theoretical predictions to discuss the magnetic-parameter dependence of $\Delta$.
 The asymmetry of coupled moments, i.e. $M_A$ and $M_B$, can be further enhanced in simulation and we find that $\Delta$ is monotonically increased by enlarging the difference between $M_A$ and $M_B$ for a fixed value of $\mu _0 H_{\rm ex}$ as shown in Fig.~\ref{fig7}(a), reaching up to approximately 7.5 GHz with $\mu _0 M_A =1.5$ T and $\mu _0 M_B=0.4$ T. This might be achieved by selecting low-moment magnets as a counterpart of CoFeB to form a stack of synthetic ferrimagnet.
 Our model simulations also suggest that in such synthetic ferrimagnets with large moment asymmetry, $\mu _0 H_\textrm{ex}$ that can be tuned by the thickness of the intermediate layer can act as a knob to further enhance $\Delta$ as presented in Fig.~\ref{fig7}(b).
 See Appendix for individual spectra for extracting $\Delta$.
 Finally, the $\theta$ dependence of $\Delta$ for different values of $\mu _0 H_{2\textrm{ex}}$ is plotted in Fig.~\ref{fig7}(c).
 For these simulations, an increase of $\mu _0 H_{2\textrm{ex}}$ decreases $\Delta$, which is qualitatively different from the role of $\mu _0 H_{\textrm{ex}}$ on $\Delta$, e.g. in Fig.~\ref{fig6}(j).
 This is partially because of the general competition between $J_1$ and $J_2$ which prefer different static state configurations and therefore combine to soften the order and decrease the scale of resonance frequency.
 While $\mu _0 H_{2\textrm{ex}}$ is not a material parameter that can be easily tuned by growth conditions, it is interesting to notice that the biquadratic nature enters the spectral responses very differently from the quadratic counterpart.
 In general, when the off-diagonal block elements $g_1 ,g_2 ,g_3$ become comparable with the diagonal block ones as in the present case, the notion of coupling between acoustic and optical modes becomes inappropriate, leading to the complex dependence of $\Delta $ on not only the asymmetry related parameters but also the symmetry-respecting ones such as $\mu _0 H_{\rm ex}$ and $\mu _0 H_{2{\rm ex}}$.
+We would also like to add that in our model, we did not include the mutual spin pumping term between the two magnetic layers~\cite{Chiba_PRB2015}.
+However, the fact that we have good agreement between experiment and theory without the term indicates that the contribution of the spin-pumping term seems to be insignificant.